nailuJ-dev/JulianBuzare_2_01072021/README.md

-# Openclassrooms_Projects
+# Openclassrooms_Project_1
-Repo with projects from &amp; for Openclassrooms courses
+Repo with the first project for Openclassrooms front-end dev courses